-Title Acceptable alternatives L&D 11 - Internally monitor and maintain the quality of workplace assessment V1 - Conduct internal quality assurance of the assessment process D34 - Internally verify the assessment process Other qualifications that are based on L&D NOS, such as TAQA (Training, Assessment and Quality Assurance)
+Title Acceptable alternatives L&D 11 - Internally monitor and maintain the quality of workplace assessment V1 - Conduct internal quality assurance of the assessment process D34 - Internally verify the assessment process Other qualifications that are based on L&amp;D NOS, such as TAQA (Training, Assessment and Quality Assurance)

-Please Note: It is recognised that some CMI use different terms for Verifiers, such as Internal Quality Assurers.
+Please Note: It is recognised that some CMI Centres use different terms for Verifiers, such as Internal Quality Assurers.
 These and other job titles for the same role are acknowledged.

-3.9 Approved Centre - staff approvals - a new member of Centre staff
+3.9 Approved Centre - Staff Approvals - A New Member of Centre Staff

-Centres must ensure that staff involved in assessment and internal quality assurance are competent to perform their roles, and must provide appropriate training and development opportunities to ensure that these staff meet the required standards set out in the qualification and/or assessment documentation.
+Centres must ensure that Staff involved in the assessment and internal quality assurance are competent to perform their roles, and must provide appropriate training and development opportunities to ensure that these Staff meet the required standards set out in the qualification and/or assessment documentation.
+CMI Centres should use a Centre-specific email address for staff (for example, joebloggs@trainingprovider.co.uk), as non-Centre specific emails are a data privacy risk in the event of the staff member leaving the Centre.

-It is advised that as part of the recruitment due diligence process, various checks are undertaken to establish the staff member's fitness to practice.
-This may include DBS checks, qualification quality assurance etc and for Welsh and Scottish CMI Centres the following: Note: it does not mean being fit to teach in terms of health/medical fitness.
+It is advised that as part of the recruitment due diligence process, various checks are undertaken to establish the Staff member's fitness to practise\.
+This may include DBS checks, qualification quality assurance etc and for Welsh and Scottish CMI Centres the following: \Note: it does not mean being fit to teach in terms of health/medical fitness.